Many products that are considered to be disposable can be reused in surprising ways that will reduce waste and save you money.

 - Money Talks News reader Joe McCarthy shared this use: “I put small squares of old carpet upside down under the legs of furniture when I’m rearranging the layout of the rooms.
 This way I don’t scratch or scrape the hardwood floors, and the furniture glides easily from one location to the next.”

-- MTN reader Mike Glen suggested using old carpet as a frost guard: “Just cut a section of carpet to the size of your windshield.
+- MTN reader Mike Glen suggested using old carpet as a frost guard for your car: “Just cut a section of carpet to the size of your windshield.
 Put the wipers up and the carpet under the wipers.
 In the morning, just remove the carpet and you have a clear windshield.”